Print Media's Digital Malpractice. |

 The real barrier to success lies in publishers’ organizational culture, which has for far too long been dominated by the “Chinese wall” that was originally instituted to separate the business and journalistic sides of the enterprise.
 While the “separation of church and state” certainly played an important role in preserving integrity, it also had costs.

 As I noted in an earlier post on innovation failure at the NY Times, the Chinese wall has made it almost impossible to innovate.
-To see what I mean, look at these two quotes from the NY Times innovation report
+To see what I mean, look at these two quotes from the NY Times innovation report.

-We heard from editors who said the fear of impropriety meant that they actively avoided communicating with business colleagues altogether.
+We heard from editors who said the fear of impropriety meant that they actively avoided communicating with business colleagues altogether.The fear that a single stray word can derail a conversation is keenly felt, particularly on the business side.

 No business can function that way and expect to compete in the rabidly competitive digital environment.
 Business model innovation is a highly collaborative process.
 It requires people to work very closely together and establish trustful relationships.
 That can’t happen if people with different skill sets don’t talk to each other.